liulizhi1996/CoNe/README.md

 # CoNe

-This is the PyTorch implementation of **CoNe: A Common Neighbor-aware Link Weight Prediction Method with Simplified Graph Transformer**.
+This is the PyTorch implementation of **Common Neighbor-aware Link Weight Prediction with Simplified Graph Transformer**.

 ![workflow](./workflow.png)